jabirali/fish-abbrfile/README.md

     cat   bat -p

 then e.g. `find` will only be autocorrected to `fd` on systems where `fd` is installed.
-You can even add multiple entries with the same name; in the following example, the plugin prefers the editor `nvim` over `vim`, and `vim` over `vi`, but resorts to `vi` when that's the only thing available:
+You can add multiple entries with the same name; in the following example, the plugin prefers the editor `nvim` over `vim`, and `vim` over `vi`, but resorts to `vi` when that's the only available:

     # Better editors.
     vi    vim